 So you’ve discovered that you got a nasty blood stain in your mattress.
 Oh, no!
 What are you going to do next?
 Of course, don’t panic.
 The right way to deal with that tough looking blood stain is to act on it immediately.
 Keeping the blood stain for long will only make it more difficult to remove once the stain becomes hard and dry.

-If buying a new mattress is not an option, then you don’t have to worry for we have several easy solutions that might help you take out those tough blood stains out of your precious mattress.
-Here are some of those solutions that you can use to remove them:
+If buying a new mattress is not an option, then you don’t have to worry for we have several easy solutions that might help you get blood stains from your mattress.
+Here are some of those solutions that you can use to remove blood stains:

 - Baking soda